Board of trustees

 Nancy Andrews is an American citizen that holds an Ms. in Urban Planning with a concentration in Real Estate Finance from Columbia University.
 Her career spans 30 years in finance and social investment.

-Since 1998 to present, Nancy O. Andrews is the President and Chief Executive Officer of the Low Income Investment Fund (LIIF).
+Since 1998 to March 2018, Nancy O. Andrews was the President and Chief Executive Officer of the Low Income Investment Fund (LIIF).
 LIIF is a $1 billion financial institution that invests in social enterprise development and poverty alleviation.
 LIIF has invested $1.8 billion of its own capital and leveraged $8.7 billion in private capital in poor communities across 31 states in the U.S. and generated $49 billion in benefits for families and societies.
 LIIF’s primary investors are banks and other regulated financial institutions.

 She is a recognized expert in finance and social investing.
 Her most recent book, Investing in What Works for America’s Communities, has received over 2 million social media hits and is available at:http://whatworksforamerica.org.